MichaelCurrin/dev-resources/resources/other/aws.md

   description: Pick courses and learning plans
 - title: Self-paced Labs
   url: https://aws.amazon.com/training/self-paced-labs/
-  description: UPDATE: Link is not longer valid.
-Learn and experiment on real AWS infrastructure without the costs or
+  description: |
-    risks.
+    UPDATE: Link is no longer valid.
+Learn and experiment on real AWS infrastructure without the costs or risks.
 The labs will expire at the end of a session so things will scale down.
 - title: Amazon Qwiklabs
   url: https://amazon.qwiklabs.com/